-The expansion of easyfinancial will also be aided by the introduction of complementary financial products.
-The Company has a stated goal of being the leading full-service provider of goods and alternative financial services that improve the lives of everyday Canadians and as such, the Company intends to build out a suite of products that can ladder a customer from establishing credit to home ownership.
+It is the Company's mission to help customers improve their credit risk profile and "graduate" the customer back to lower cost prime lending.
 In cases where the Company has the expertise and resources to offer these products directly, it will do so.
 In other cases, it will look to partner with primary providers of these products and offer such products to the Company's customers under a commission or fee-type arrangement.
-As an example, in 2015 the Company began offering a credit monitoring service to its customers, allowing them to take better control of their financial situation and credit score by monitoring their credit status on an ongoing basis.
+As an example, in 2015 the Company began offering a credit monitoring service to its customers, allowing them to take better control of their financial situation by monitoring their credit score and borrowing activity on an ongoing basis.